Sulay35/evolution_p5/README.md

   - the spontaneous rates are now based on probabilities but depends of random
 + _pull_request_5_chart_ : statistics added :
   - Using `chart.js`
-  - TO ADD : Proportion chart because it's only number chart -> percentages
+  - TO ADD :
+    + Proportion chart because it's only number chart -> percentages
+    + Y axis responsive

 ## Features to add :
 + Rates can be inputed in a table